Melbourne funeral photographer

 If this is something you wish to consider, I have created some customised packages that can cater to your needs.
 If you are looking for other services for event photography.
 Please see my additional photography services provided.

 I am available to photograph across Melbourne and all memorial parks across Victoria.
-If you require me to travel interstate, let's have chat and discuss!
+If you require me to travel interstate, please contact me and we can discuss transportation arrangements.
+Let's have chat and discuss!